- 2 cups boiling water

 - 2 to 3 teaspoons green food coloring, optional

-- 28 freezer pop molds or 28 paper cups (3 ounces each) and wooden pop sticks
+- 28 Popsicle molds or paper cups (3 ounces each) and Popsicle sticks

 - In a large bowl, combine the water, sugar, gelatin and Kool-Aid mix; stir until sugar is dissolved.
 Add watermelon juice.
 Fill each mold or cup with 3 tablespoons watermelon mixture.
 Freeze until almost slushy, about 1 hour.
 Sprinkle with chocolate chips.
-Top molds with holders.
-If using cups, top with foil and insert sticks through foil.
+Top with holders or insert sticks into cups.
 Freeze.

 - In a small bowl, combine limeade and food coloring if desired.
-If using freezer molds, remove holders.
-If using paper cups, remove foil.
+If using Popsicle molds, remove holders.
 Pour limeade mixture over tops.
-Return holders or foil.
-Freeze until firm.
+Return holders.
+Freeze completely.
 Yield: 28 pops.